anderson120912091209/seeing-chemical-engineering/README.md

 ### Adding New Animations
 1. Create component in `app/components/animations/[MODULE]/`
-2. Use D3.js for data visualization
+2. Use D3.js or whatever tools of your choice for data visualization
 3. Integrate KaTeX for mathematical equations
 4. Add navigation stages in the component
 5. Update the course syllabus

-## 📋 Roadmap

-- [ ] Complete ANOVA module with regression analysis
-- [ ] Implement mass diffusion visualizations
-- [ ] Add thermodynamics phase diagrams
-- [ ] Mobile optimization
-- [ ] Multi-language support
-- [ ] User progress persistence
-- [ ] Interactive problem sets

-## 📄 License

-MIT License - see [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments